 Terms and Conditions of E-3 Australian Specialty Occupation Status

 An E-3 worker may only work for the employer, and in the position, for which he or she was approved at the time the classification was granted.
 E-3 status in the U.S. may be granted for up to two years at a time.
 Unlike the H-1B category, there is no limit to the number of extensions an E-3 worker may be granted.

 Spouses and unmarried children under 21 years of age may seek admission in the derivative E-3 nonimmigrant category.
 This category does allow for work authorization for spouses.
-E-3 spouses must file a separate application for employment authorization while in the U.S. E-3 derivatives may attend school in the U.S.
+E-3 spouses may request employment authorization while in the U.S.